krnwonseungee/p2-guide/portfolio_challenges.md

 While we say these should be completed "solo" you can feel free to ask for clarification or *help* from your cohort-mates.
-However, be quite sure that you're getting *help* and blindly parroting code into your editor.
+However, be quite sure that you're getting *help* and not just blindly parroting code into your editor.

 As always, consulting API documentation is allowed, but be sure to discern between "this is core and I should have it memorized" and "ack, what's the name